 Mom is crossing her fingers for “mama”.
 Dad is whispering “dada” to baby at every opportunity.
 Watching a child learn to speak is a fascinating process and no matter what the child’s first intelligible word is, it feels like a miracle.

 Every child learns to speak in their own way, often progressing from cooing sounds to babbling, then from single words to simple sentences.
 If you’ve noticed that your baby is speaking less or not progressing quite as quickly as their pampered peers, it’s perfectly natural to wonder if they are experiencing a language delay.
-Tamara Zach, MD, is a pediatric neurologist with Banner Health in Glendale, AZ.
+Tamara Zach, MD, is a pediatric neurologist with Banner Children's.
 We asked her to share her insight and the milestones for language development to help parents know if they should consider speech therapy.

 What are the milestones for speech development?